For North Korea, next step is a nuclear test

 The missile and the nuclear tests both serve as a "shop window" for Pyongyang's technology and Kookmin's Lankov adds that the attractions for other states could rise if North Korea carries out a test using highly enriched uranium (HEU).

-In its two nuclear tests so far, the North has used plutonium, of which it has limited stocks.
+In its two nuclear tests so far, the North has used plutonium of which it has limited stocks which fall further with each test.
 However it sits on vast reserves of uranium minerals, which could give it a second path to a nuclear weapon.

 "An HEU-based device will have a great political impact, since it will demonstrate that North Korean engineers know how to enrich uranium, and this knowledge is in high demand among aspiring nuclear states," Lankov said.